ETFS Physical Gold

-ETFS Physical Gold (ASX code: GOLD) offers low-cost access to physical gold via the stock exchange and avoids the need for investors to personally store their own bullion.
+ETFS Physical Gold (ASX Code: GOLD) offers low-cost access to physical gold via the stock exchange and avoids the need for investors to personally store their own bullion.

 GOLD offers investors a simple, cost-efficient and secure way to access gold by providing a return equivalent to the movements in the Australian dollar price of gold less a daily management fee.

-GOLD is backed by physical allocated gold bullion held by JPMorgan Chase Bank, N.A. (the Custodian) in London.
+GOLD is backed by physically allocated gold bullion held by JPMorgan Chase Bank, N.A. (the Custodian) in London.
 Only metal that conforms with the London Bullion Market Association's (LBMA) rules for Good Delivery can be accepted by the custodian.
 Each physical bar is segregated, individually identified and allocated which means there is no credit risk.
 Investors can choose to redeem units for the physical holdings.

-Gold is traditionally used as a store of value and is often seen as a hedge against inflation.
+Traditionally used as a store of value and is often seen as a hedge against inflation.

 To redeem for physical gold, an investor needs to:

-Complete and send a redemption form
+- Complete and send a redemption form

-Open an unallocated bullion account with an authorised bullion dealer and
+- Open an unallocated bullion account with an authorised bullion dealer and

-Pay a redemption fee of $1,000 for each redemption.
+- Pay a redemption fee of $1,000 for each redemption.